polterguy/polterguy.github.io/endpoints/index.md

 ### DELETE magic/system/file-system/file

-This endpoints deletes the specified **[file]** in the backend.
+This endpoint deletes the specified **[file]** in the backend.
 The endpoint can only be invoked by a root user.
 The endpoint requires the following query argument(s).

 * __[file]__ - Full relative path of which file to delete